ferminb10/surfs_up/README.md

 # Surfs Up
 Performing analysis on Hawaii temperatures to uncover seasonal trends.
 ## Overview of Project
-This weeks challenge helps us build upon our skills learned in the python module.
-For deliverables, the client wanted additional information analyzed from the election results.
-To complete the audit, for loops, conditional statements with memberships and logical operators were used to investigate parameters such as percentage vote by county, voter and county turnout.
-To concluded the summary, a text file was generated to record the findings.
+This weeks challenge helps us build upon our skills learned in this weeks module.
+For deliverables, the client wanted additional information analyzed about temperature trends before opening the surf shop.
+Temperature data for the months of June and December in Oahu were investigated in order to determine if the surf and ice cream shop business is sustainable year-round.

 Overview of the analysis: Explain the purpose of this analysis